-The people, property, and natural resources of the Village are protected from the devastating impacts of forest fire.
+The people, property, and natural resources of the Village are protected from the impacts of a devastating wildfire.

 Accomplishing this goal requires cooperation among regional organizations and government agencies.
 It requires the deliberate attention and focus of Village staff to work in collaboration with the business community and property owners.
-It also requires every individual who lives, works, and, plays in the Village to take responsibility for protecting the forest and for educating themselves (and others) about forest fire prevention.
+It also requires every individual who lives, works, or visits the Village to take responsibility for protecting the forest and for educating themselves (and others) about wildfire prevention.
 The forest provides numerous benefits to the regional economy and cultures.
 It represents our common values, including our desire to protect the trees, soil, water, wildlife, and quality of life.